Peggy Cummins: Early acting career

 There is a legend that actor Patrick Brock noticed Cummins at a Dublin tram stop and introduced her to Dublin's Gate Theatre Company, but she told Barbara Roisman Cooper when interviewed aged 88: "That is absolutely nonsense."
 As a child in Dublin, she attended the Abbey School of Ballet.
 From there she was spotted and chosen for a non-speaking role in The Duchess of Malfi at the Gate Theatre.
 "I played one of the children, only seen in silhouette because they had been murdered ... that was my start in the theatre."
-Cummins’ London stage debut was in the role of Maryann, the juvenile lead in Let’s Pretend, a children’s revue that opened at the St James’s Theatre on her 13th birthday.
+Cummins’ London stage debut was in the role of Maryann, the juvenile lead in Let’s Pretend, a children's revue that opened at the St James's Theatre on her 13th birthday.

 On the basis of this she was cast in the British film directed by Herbert Mason, Dr. O'Dowd (1940).
 As part of an agreement with the London County Council, Cummins was limited to five hours of filming per day and had to be supervised by a governess.
 Cummins had supporting roles in Salute John Citizen (1942) and Old Mother Riley Detective (1943).

 She appeared on the London stage in 1943 aged 17, playing the part of 12-year-old Fuffy in Junior Miss at the Saville Theatre and in the title role of Alice in Wonderland in 1944 at the Palace Theatre.

 Her first major film was English Without Tears (1944) with Michael Wilding and Lilli Palmer, directed by Harold French and released in the United States as Her Man Gilbey.
 She followed this with Welcome, Mr. Washington (1944).

-Forever Amber and 20th Century Fox
+20th Century Fox

 In October 1945, Cummins was brought to Hollywood by Darryl F. Zanuck, head of 20th Century-Fox, not initially – as is widely believed – to play Amber in Kathleen Winsor's Forever Amber (1947).
 She tested for a role in Cluny Brown (1946) before being considered for Amber.
 Production started in January 1946, but because she was considered "too young", she was soon replaced by Linda Darnell.

 Zanuck then gave her a lead role in a mystery, Moss Rose (1947), directed by Gregory Ratoff, which was a financial disappointment.
 He tried her in two films directed by Joseph L. Mankiewicz, The Late George Apley (1947), playing the daughter of Ronald Colman, and Escape (1948), co starring with Rex Harrison.
 Cummins then appeared with Charles Coburn in Green Grass of Wyoming (1948), a sequel to My Friend Flicka released in 1943.

 Cummins returned to England to appear in That Dangerous Age (1948) for Alexander Korda, directed by Gregory Ratoff) with Myrna Loy and Roger Livesey.
 She went back to the US for Gun Crazy (1950), a story about the crime-spree of a gun-toting husband and wife.
 "I loved being in Hollywood", she told The Sunday Times a few years before she died, but it was her last film shot in the United States.